manishrjain/hot-shots/README.md

 * `udsGracefulErrorHandling`: Used only when the protocol is `uds`.
 Boolean indicating whether to handle socket errors gracefully.
 Defaults to true.
 * `udsGracefulRestartRateLimit`: Used only when the protocol is `uds`.
 Time (ms) between re-creating the socket.
 Defaults to `1000`.
 * `closingFlushInterval`: Before closing, StatsD will check for inflight messages.
 Time (ms) between each check.
 Defaults to `50`.
+* `udsRetryOptions`: Used only when the protocol is `uds`.
+Retry/backoff options for UDS sends:
+  * `retries`: Number of retry attempts for failed packet sends.
+Defaults to `3`.
+  * `retryDelayMs`: Initial delay in milliseconds before retrying a failed packet send.
+Defaults to `100`.
+  * `maxRetryDelayMs`: Maximum delay in milliseconds between retry attempts (caps exponential backoff).
+Defaults to `1000`.
+  * `backoffFactor`: Exponential backoff multiplier for retry delays.
+Defaults to `2`.
 * `udpSocketOptions`: Used only when the protocol is `udp`.
 Specify the options passed into dgram.createSocket().
 Defaults to `{ type: 'udp4' }`

 ### StatsD methods